 13. Melbourne, Australia

-Melbourne is world famous for street art, with the local laneways full of art one of the main attractions for visitors.
+Melbourne is one of the best street art cities in the world, with the local laneways full of art one of the main attractions for visitors.
 In the CBD, if you wander down Hossier Lane or Union Lane, you’ll be sure to find countless people taking photographs of the works or listening to tour guides.
 There’s also more great art to be found by heading out to the inner city suburbs, such as Richmond and Windsor.
 If you want to see some original Banksys, head to the Revolver Upstairs Club (and restaurant) in Prahran.

 Find out more and see more examples in Melbourne: